 It goes without saying that, when you’re buying a home, you’ll need to pay for it!
 And usually, that means bringing a cashier’s check for the down payment and any associated fees and closing costs.

-If the buyer shows up to the closing without the right form of payment, that can delay the closing by a few hours or even a couple of days.
+If the buyer shows up to the closing without the funds, right form of payment, or the loan documentation, that can delay the closing by a few hours or even a couple of days.
+Initially, buyers should ask about closing costs as they place an offer on a house, but the closing numbers often aren’t finalized until later in the process.
+Buyers should receive a closing disclosure document three days before closing; in this document you can find your interest rate, mortgage amount, monthly payment, and your total closing costs.
+It should be clear how much you need to bring to closing day and the amount your mortgage should be.
 But this one, too, is pretty easy to avoid.
 If you’re buying, make sure you double and triple check with your agent and that you know exactly how much money you’ll need to bring…and what format to bring it in.

-Buyers and sellers alike can take simple steps to minimize the risk of unwanted closing day surprises.
+When closing day arrives, buyers and sellers alike can take simple steps to minimize the risk of unwanted closing day surprises.
+Try making a checklist of some of the above suggestions and use them to prepare you for closing day.

 For sellers, we would especially recommend claiming your SOLD.com report, which will tell you everything you need to know about selling your own property.
 Get yours and take the first step toward getting your home sold!